 The rise of SEPA

-Direct Debit via SEPA is particularly useful for invoicing and regular subscriptions.
-It’s a popular choice for recurring payments as it’s low-cost, safe and convenient.
-And what’s more, customers in most European countries are usually highly familiar with Direct Debit payments.
+SEPA is particularly useful for regular invoicing and subscriptions.
+It’s a popular choice for recurring payments as it’s low-cost, safe, and convenient.
+And what’s more, customers in most European countries are already familiar with the SEPA name and how it works.

-To help you get started, here’s our guide to kicking off your European payments with Direct Debit, SEPA and GoCardless:
+To help you get started, here’s our guide to how you can get set-up to offer SEPA payments to your European customers.

 How do I get started with SEPA?